weiganghuang/holops-1803/task1.md

 1. Check device configuration to see the intended CLI’s are configured at asr9k0.
-Open another putty terminal, logged in as user nso/cisco123.
+Open another putty terminal (<em>check your lab tile for credentials</em>).
 From NSO application server, connect to the netsim device asr9k0 to confirm Bundle-Ether sub-interface, 100.100 is created with the correct customer name, order number and vlan tag: